B1rby/Stack-Based-Buffer-Overflows/README.md

 ![bof logo 3](https://user-images.githubusercontent.com/87600765/146174485-607fd934-cfea-4435-aa85-fec5fcb293e0.png)

-Writeup about the Stack-Based Buffer Overflows on Linux x86 module of HackThebox Academy.
-The module was made by Cry0l1t3.

 Stack overflow is a type of buffer overflow vulnerability.
 When we pour water in a glass more than its capacity the water spills or overflow, similarly when we enter data in a buffer more than its capacity the data overflows to adjacent memory location causing program to crash.
 This is know as buffer overflow.

 This vulnerability can be more or less difficult to exploit depending on the security put on the binary.
 The securities can be: